unjs/listhen/README.md

 - Type: Boolean | Object
 - Default: `false`

-Listen on https with SSL enabled.
+Listen on HTTPS with SSL enabled.

-#### Self Signed Certificate
+#### Self-Signed Certificate

-By setting `https: true`, listhen will use an auto generated self-signed certificate.
+By setting `https: true`, listhen will use an auto-generated self-signed certificate.

 You can set https to an object for custom options.
 Possible options:

 - `domains`: (Array) Default is `['localhost', '127.0.0.1', '::1']`.
 - `validityDays`: (Number) Default is `1`.

-#### User Provided Certificate
+#### User-Provided Certificate

-Set `https: { cert, key }` where cert and key are path to the ssl certificates.
+Set `https: { cert, key }` where the cert and key are paths to the SSL certificates.
-With an encrypted private key you also need to set `passphrase` on the `https` object.
+With an encrypted private key, you also need to set `passphrase` on the `https` object.

 To provide a certificate stored in a keystore set `https: { pfx }` with a path to the keystore.
 When the keystore is password protected also set `passphrase`.

-You can also provide inline cert and key instead of reading from filesystem.
+You can also provide an inline cert and key instead of reading from the filesystem.
 In this case, they should start with `--`.

 ### `showURL`

-- Default: `true` (force disabled on test environment)
+- Default: `true` (force disabled on a test environment)

-Show a CLI message for listening URL.
+Show a CLI message for the listening URL.

 ### `baseURL`